sl5net/0ad_autociv_tips_trick_help_collections/user.cfg-versions_only-the-middle-of-it/seeh/readme.txt

 lobby.history = "150"

 lines later like: lobby.login
-or not includet. take yours.
+or not included. take yours.